 When people would use halachic reasoning for limiting their contributions to tzedaka, the Rebbe would often quote an episode that had happened to him personally, before the nesius.
-One time, when he was in a shul in Vienna, he put some coins into a pushka at night.
-A yungerman approached him-"a fainer yungerman"-and reproached him for giving tzedaka at night, considering that it says in the kisvei haArizal that one should give tzedaka only during the day.
-Later on, when he was in Warsaw, the Rebbe related this story to the Frierdiker Rebbe.
-The Frierdiker Rebbe responded, "He probably doesn't give tzedaka during the day either..."
+One time, when he was in a shul in Vienna, he put some coins into a

 The Rebbe applied this also to people who are careful not to give tzedaka when they are in debt, to comply with the Sefer Chassidim which says that one must be very frugal when in debt, because it's essentially spending someone else's money.
 The Rebbe pointed out that if you only remember the Sefer Chassidim when it comes time to give tzedaka-but not when it comes to spending on other non-essential matters-that should be a sign that the thought isn't coming from the right place...
+15